ChristyCasey/Introduction_to_Hierachical_Cluster_with_R/IntroductionToHierarchicalClusteringWithCode.markdown

 DataFrameOfValues <- as.data.frame(matrix(nrow=sum(NumberOfDonuts,NumberOfScones,NumberOfPizza)))
 #create a martix with a number of rows equal to the total number of donuts/scones/pizzas
-#convert to a dataframe using the "as.data.frame".
-And call this "DataFrameOfValues"
+#convert to a dataframe using the 'as.data.frame'.
+And call this 'DataFrameOfValues'
 DataFrameOfValues[,'Total_Diameter'] <- c(Donuts_Total_Sample,Scone_Total_Sample,Pizza_Total_Sample)
-#Create a new column called 'Total_Diameter".
+#Create a new column called 'Total_Diameter'.
 Add the samples obtain early to this col
 DataFrameOfValues[,'Hole_Diameter'] <- c(Donuts_Hole_Sample,Scone_Hole_Sample,Pizza_Hole_Sample)
 #Same as above but with the diameter of hole as opposed to total diameter
 DataFrameOfValues <- DataFrameOfValues[,-1]